-Dr. Chen is Associate Professor and the Director of Curriculum and Instruction Laboratory at the University of Michigan’s School of Kinesiology.
+Dr. Chen is Associate Professor of Health and Fitness and Director of the Physical Activity and Health Laboratory at the U-M School of Kinesiology.
 Her research primarily focuses on developing innovative and effective school-based physical activity intervention strategies for promoting daily moderate-to-vigorous physical activity, health-related physical fitness, motor skill competency, and intrinsic motivation for physical activity.
 She also focuses on identifying behavioral and psychosocial mechanisms of promoting and maintaining physically active habits and healthy weight in youth.
 She has been the principal investigator of two three-year U.S. Department of Education Carol White Physical Education Program (PEP) grant projects, which examined how school-based comprehensive physical activity programs facilitated elementary school students in developing healthy habits.
 She earned a PhD in Physical Education Pedagogy at the University of Alabama.

-Natalie Colabianchi is an Associate Professor in the School of Kinesiology.
+Natalie Colabianchi is Chair and Associate Professor of Applied Exercise Science, and Director of the Environment and Policy Lab at the U-M School of Kinesiology.
 She has been the principal investigator of five NIH grants and two Robert Wood Johnson Foundation Active Living Research grants, and is a co-investigator on five grants.
 All of these grants focus on physical activity, nutrition, obesity and/or the built environment.
 Dr. Colabianchi was the chair for the Environmental and Contextual Factors in Health and Behavior Change section for the Society of Behavioral Medicine.
 A social epidemiologist by training, Colabianchi earned a MA in the Social Sciences from the University of Chicago and a PhD in Epidemiology at Case Western Reserve University.

-Rebecca Hasson is an Assistant Professor in the Schools of Kinesiology and Public Health at the University of Michigan.
+Rebecca Hasson is an Associate Professor of Applied Exercise Science and Movement Science, and Director of the Childhood Diaparities Research Laboratory at the U-M School of Kinesiology.
+She also holds an appointment in the Department of Nutritional Sciences at the U-M School of Public Health.
 Her research focuses on identifying the causes and consequences of pediatric obesity in multiethnic populations, and examining the social and behavioral determinants that contribute to ethnic differences in obesity-related disease risk.
 Dr. Hasson received her BA, MS, and PhD from the Department of Kinesiology at the University of Massachusetts, Amherst.
 After graduating, she completed a postdoctoral research fellowship at the University of Southern California’s Childhood Obesity Research Center, and a second postdoctoral fellowship at the University of California at San Francisco’s Center on Social Disparities in Health as a W.K.
 Kellogg Health Scholar.

 “It is great hearing and discussing the results of research related to childhood obesity from such creative, cross-disciplinary researchers.”

-Dale Ulrich is a Professor of Movement Science and Health/Fitness Leadership at the University of Michigan, as well as the Director of the Center on Physical Activity and Health in Pediatric Disabilities.
+Dale Ulrich is a Professor of Applied Exercise Science and Movement Science, as well as the Director of the Center on Physical Activity and Health in Pediatric Disabilities.
 His interests include motor behavior and development in infants and children with Down’s Syndrome and autism; assessment of motor behavior and performance in children; designing and testing interventions to maximize physical activity; and other related studies.
 He received a BS (1972) and MEd (1977) from West Chester University of Pennsylvania, and a PhD in Kinesiology from Michigan State University (1981).